makeller1/makeller1.github.io/_pages/notes-archive.md

 author_profile: true
 ---

-The following are lessons and learnings I deemed worth saving.
+The following are lessons and learnings I deemed worth saving for future Mat and others.